rezaul525/rezaul525/README.md

-## 👋 Hello, I'm Md Rezaul Islam - Software Quality Assurance Specialist
+## 👋 Hello, I'm Md Rezaul Islam - Full Stack Software Quality Assurance Engineer

 I'm passionate about ensuring that software meets the highest standards of quality.
 With a keen eye for detail and a dedication to delivering flawless user experiences, I work in the field of Software Quality Assurance (SQA).